The compact support property for solutions to stochastic heat equations with stable noise: Compact support in dimension one

 We now prove the main technical result used in the proof of Theorem~\ref{thm_onedim}.
-It is analogous to parts (ii) and (iii) of \cite[Lemma 2.1]{Krylov1997}, but both the statement and the proof are modified in our setting, the main reason for this being that the martingales involved here are not continuous as they are in \cite{Krylov1997}.
+It is analogous to parts (ii) and (iii) of \cite[Lemma 2.1]{Krylov1997}, but both the statement and the proof are modified in our setting owing to technical issues arising due to the stable noise, such as unboundedness of the solution and discontinuity of related stochastic integrals.
+We point out in particular that the lower bound from Proposition~\ref{prop_isometryint} is used in a key step, whereas the analogous argument in \cite{Krylov1997} uses the Burkholder-Davis-Gundy inequality, which cannot be applied in the same way here.

 \begin{lemma} (a) Let $\gamma \in [1/\alpha,1)$.
-There is a universal constant $C>0$ such that the following holds: for any $t>0$, $x_0 \geq x_r + 1$, any $\delta \in (0,1-\gamma)$, and all $a, b, r \in (0,1)$ there exists $x_1 \in [x_0 + r, x_0 + 2r]$ such that
+There is a universal constant $C>0$ such that the following holds: for any $t>0$, $x_0 > x_r$, any $\delta \in (0,1-\gamma)$, and all $a, b, r \in (0,1)$ there exists $x_1 \in [x_0 + r, x_0 + 2r]$ such that

 (b) Suppose $\gamma \in (0,1/\alpha)$, and let $\theta, \beta \in (1,\alpha)$.
 For any $t>0$, there is a universal constant $C_1>0$ and a constant $C_2(t,\theta,\beta, Y_0(1)) > 0$ such that the following holds: for any $x_0 \geq x_r + 1$ and $K \geq 1$, any $\delta \in (0,1-\gamma)$, and all $a, b, r \in (0,1)$, there exists $x_1 \in [x_0 + r, x_0 + 2r]$ such that